Aryannnnn27/Codsoft---task/README.md

-These are the project i have completed during my Internship at Codsoft.
+These are the projects i have completed during my Internship at Codsoft.